 Adèle's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire and to assert herself as a woman and as an adult.
 In front of others, Adele grows, seeks herself, loses herself, and ultimately finds herself through love and loss.

 Poland, 1962.
 Anna, an orphan brought up by nuns in the convent, is a novice.
 She has to see Wanda, the only living relative, before she takes her vows.
 Wanda tells Anna about her Jewish roots.
 Both women start a journey not only to find their family's tragic story, but to see who they really are and where they belong.
 They question what they used to believe in.
 Written by

-What sort of sacrifice are these vows of yours?
+That's a shame.
+You should try, otherwise what sort of sacrifice are these vows of yours?